mhevery/Largo-docs/Site-Setup/Theme-options.md

 - **Hero with Series**: Prominently features the top story along with other posts in its series, or by itself if not in a series.
 Best with Homepage Bottom set to 'blank'
 - **Single**: Prominently features the top story by itself
 - **Slider**: An animated carousel of featured stories with large images.
 Not recommended but available for backward compatibility.
 - **Top Stories**: A newspaper-like layout highlighting one Top Story on the left and others to the right.
-A popular layout choice!-
+A popular layout choice!

+For more information, see [[Home page top templates]].

 ### Sticky posts